sofisofa/electricity-consumption/README.md

 ----
 [^1]: Holaluz API has become obsolete since February 2023, due to changes to the Holaluz website.
 It will be updated soon.

-[^2]: Refer to [this web](https://www.endesa.com/es/blog/blog-de-endesa/luz/comercializadora-distribuidora-diferencias) to see if e-Distribución is the company of the region you live in.
+[^2]: Refer to [this web](https://www.endesa.com/es/blog/blog-de-endesa/luz/comercializadora-distribuidora-diferencias) to see if e-Distribución is the company protviding electricity to the region you live in.